 Shall be appointed by the President for the duration of the elected 2 year term of the President.

-In the absence of the President during an Executive Council the Vice President can vote for the President, otherwise the Vice President is a non-voting member of the Executive Council.
+In the absence of the President during an Board of Directors the Vice President can vote for the President, otherwise the Vice President is a non-voting member of the Board of Directors.

 Assign all members to serve on committees as identified.